 My next marathon is Boston on Patriots’ Day, 21 April 2014.
 That promises to be one awesome event.
 I predict many a tear will be shed: in the start area, along the course and at the finish…Can’t wait.

-We are offering an exclusive 5 Day/4 Night package or 4 Day/3 Night package with the option to either stay at the Renaissance Hotel or theWit, an eye-popping design hotel with stunning views and innovative culinary creations.
+We are offering an exclusive 5 Day/4 Night package (which includes a Chicago River Lunch Cruise on the Friday with escort to the marathon expo) or 4 Day/3 Night package, both at our hotel of choice, theWit, an eye-popping design hotel with stunning views and innovative culinary creations.
+The hotel is conveniently located to many of Chicago’s sights and within walking distance to the start/finish line.

 Travelling Fit is an accredited travel agency which offers a full range of services to our clients.
 This enables us to book your flights and additional touring to help us assist you in creating your perfect holiday experience.